Braves sweep Phils, seal 4th straight NL East title

 In addition, slugging outfielder Marcell Ozuna -- the pot-stirring leader of the Braves' run to Game 7 of last year's NL Championship Series -- was arrested after an altercation with his wife in late May and didn't return to the team.

-The Braves didn't even have a winning record on the year until early August.
-According to ESPN Stats & Information research, they spent 126 days without a winning record, the fourth-most by a division winner since 1969 and the most since the 1989 Blue Jays.
+General manger Alex Anthopoulos pulled off a flurry of moves at the trade deadline, assembling an entirely new outfield that included Soler, Adam Duvall and Eddie Rosario.

-General manger Alex Anthopoulos pulled off a flurry of moves at the trade deadline, assembling an entirely new outfield that included Soler and Adam Duvall.
+The Braves spent 126 days without a winning record -- the most by a division champ since the 1989 Toronto Blue Jays and fourth-most since the divisional era began in 1969, according to Elias Sports Bureau.

-The Braves got hot over the second half of the season to win one of the majors' weakest divisions.
+The Braves finally got hot to take control in one of the majors' weakest divisions.
 They gained sole possession of the NL East lead for the first time Aug.
 15 while in the midst of a perfect 9-0 road trip and never relinquished the top spot.

 Philadelphia made a late surge, getting within 1 1/2 games of the lead last weekend.